ringcentral/ringcentral-api-docs/docs/messaging/sms/valid-sms-numbers.md

-# SMS Sending Numbers
+# RingCentral Phone Number Features

-RingCentral numbers have SMS and MMS capabilities depending on the account plan.
+RingCentral phone numbers have SMS and MMS capabilities depending on the account phone number configuration.
 Users can send and receive SMS from enabled phone numbers assigned to their extension.
-The operator extension can further send and receive SMS from the Main Company Number.
+The operator extension can further send and receive SMS from the Main Company Number or company numbers.
 See more below on using the Main Company Number.

 Phone numbers can have different capabilities determined by the presence of the following values in the `features` property of the Phone Number info object: